larisaescobar/public/content/developers/distributor/widget/advanced.md

 ~~~

 #### Note
-See that you have just one `<script>` tag containing `Mews.distributorEmbed` call in your page.
+See that you have just one `<script>` tag containing `Mews.distributorEmbed` call on your page.

 ### Deeplinks

-Distributor recognizes a set of parameteres passed to it in URL query.
+Distributor recognises a set of parameteres passed to it in a URL query.
 This allows you to deeplink into booking engine from other websites. **Important: This should not be used as a standard way to open Distributor from your own website**

-Recognized parameters are:
+Recognised parameters are:

 | Name | Description
 | --- | --- |